bhklab/ml-pipeline-aircheck/vertexai_workbench/README.md

 # AIRCHECK Pipeline on Vertex AI Workbench

-This guide describes how to run the AIRCHECK pipeline using Google Cloud's Vertex AI Workbench, including setting up the instance, preparing a Python 3.11 environment, running the code, and saving results.
+This guide describes how to run the AIRCHECK pipeline using Google Cloud's Vertex AI Workbench, including setting up the instance, preparing environments, running the code, and saving results.

 ---